hauleth/hauleth/content/post/writing-vim-plugin.md

 Additional pro-tips:

-- make it small, big plugins will require a lot of maintenance, small plugins are much simpler to maintain,
+- Make it small, big plugins will require a lot of maintenance, small plugins are much simpler to maintain,
-- if something can be done via a command then it should be made as a command, do not force your mappings on users.
+- If something can be done via a command then it should be made as a command, do not force your mappings on users.

 [scratch]: https://github.com/hauleth/vim-backscratch